-Auctions are unconditional, so you need to learn as much as you can about the property.
+Auctions are unconditional, so you need to learn as much as you can about the property prior to the auction or before making a pre-auction offer.
 Ask your lawyer or conveyancer to review and help you understand any information you get before the auction.

 - Work out the value of the property.